Vulcan Centaur: Certification flights

 After Vulcan's first launch in January 2024, developmental delays with the Dream Chaser led ULA to contemplate replacing it with a mass simulator so Vulcan could move ahead with the certification required by its Air Force contract.
 Bloomberg News reported in May 2024 that United Launch Alliance was accruing financial penalties due to delays in the military launch contracts.
 On May 10, Air Force Assistant Secretary Frank Calvelli wrote to Boeing and Lockheed executives.
 "I am growing concerned with ULA's ability to scale manufacturing of its Vulcan rocket and scale its launch cadence to meet our needs", Calvelli wrote in the letter, a copy of which was obtained by the Washington Post.
 "Currently there is military satellite capability sitting on the ground due to Vulcan delays."
 In June 2024, Bruno announced that Vulcan would make its second flight in September with a mass simulator with some "experiments and demonstrations" to help develop future technology for the Centaur upper stage.

 Vulcan Centaur lifted off on the second of two flights needed to certify the rocket for future NSSL missions at 11:25 UTC on October 4, 2024.
 Approximately 37 seconds into the launch, the nozzle on one of the solid rocket boosters (SRB) fell off resulting in a shower of debris in the exhaust plume.
 Although the SRB continued to function for its full 90-second burn, the anomaly led to reduced, asymmetrical thrust.
 This caused the rocket to slightly tilt before the guidance system and main engines successfully corrected and extended their burn by roughly 20 seconds to compensate.
 Despite the anomaly, the rocket achieved an acceptable orbital insertion.

 The nozzle anomaly added to the already extensive process required to certify the Vulcan for NSSL missions.
 Following a five-month review, the Space Force certified the Vulcan on March 26, 2025.

 Despite achieving certification, military officials have expressed sharp dissatisfaction with Vulcan's performance during its protracted development.
-In written testimony to the House Armed Services Committee in May 2025, Major General Stephen G. Purdy, said that the program had performed "unsatisfactorily" in the previous year.
+In written testimony to the House Armed Services Committee in May 2025, Major General Stephen G. Purdy said that the program had performed "unsatisfactorily" in the previous year.
 He noted that the slow transition from the retired Atlas and Delta vehicles to Vulcan had delayed four national security launches, hindering the completion of Space Force objectives.
 Purdy said that, moving forward, United Launch Alliance must "repair trust" and demonstrate greater accountability.

+In February 2026, a second issue involving a solid rocket booster occurred, after which launches were paused pending investigation.